-Routine vision care services are covered only when you are treated by Imperial Senior Value contracted vision provider.
-To find a provider near you, go to ImperialHealthplan.com.
+Routine vision care services are covered only when you are treated by the Imperial contracted vision provider, VSP Vision.
+To find a provider near you, call 1-855-492-9028.
 You pay 20% of the total cost for Medicare-covered exams to diagnose and treat diseases and conditions of the eye.

-You pay \$0 for one pair of standard eyeglasses (lenses & frames) or contact lenses after cataract surgery.
+There is a \$0 copayment for one pair of standard eyeglasses (lenses & frames) or contact lenses after cataract surgery.

-Additional vision benefits#:
+Additional vision benefits:

-You pay a \$0 copay for one routine eye exam every year.
+There is a \$0 copayment for one routine eye exam every year.

-\$0 copay for either:
+There is a \$0 copayment for either: